 Vehicle drop off as early as 7:30am

-When you run into problems with your diesel vehicle, contact SOS Radial Tire.
+When you run into problems with your diesel vehicle, contact SOS Tire & Service.
 We have the right diagnostic tools and equipment to identify the cause and perform the proper diesel repair service.
 Learn more about diesel warning lights and the actions you should take when they turn on.

 Choose a topic to learn more:

 We serve Garden City, GA, Savannah, GA, Port Wentworth, and surrounding areas.

 Read the engine lamp guide from Cummins for On-Highway, Heavy Duty, and MidRange Engines with Aftertreatment.

 Lights up to warn driver to seek service soon.

 Will flash for 30 seconds at key ON if maintenance is due